Olivia Culpo Wears Frilly White Bikini In New Insta Snap

-Olivia Culpo is enjoying some tropical rays, and sharing the moment with her fans in a new bikini picture she’s posted online.
+Olivia Culpo is enjoying some tropical rays and sharing the moment with her fans in a new bikini picture she’s posted online.

 The model shared an Instagram picture showing off her white frilly bikini while she enjoyed a refreshing pineapple, a picture that had close to 100,000 likes in just the first two hours of being posted.
-Just a few days earlier, Culpo told fans she was headed down to Mexico, though she didn’t identity the exact location of her the tropical getaway for this week.
+Just a few days earlier, Culpo told fans she was headed down to Mexico, though she didn’t identify the exact location of her the tropical getaway for this week.

-It’s not been all hanging out in the sun, and Olivia Culpo has in fact had a busy week.
-As Us Weekly noted, she was in Los Angeles last week for the launch of Dolce & Gabbana’s latest fragrance, and talked to the celebrity news outlet about her beauty looks for the summer.
+It’s not been all hanging out in the sun, and Olivia Culpo has, in fact, had a busy week.
+As Us Weekly noted, she was in Los Angeles last week for the launch of Dolce & Gabbana’s latest fragrance and talked to the celebrity news outlet about her beauty looks for the summer.

 Culpo said she likes to keep active in the summertime, which usually means an easier hairstyle.